 Anyone testing web applications ought to be aware of a new browser automation protocol called WebDriver BiDi.
 This new protocol is an evolution of the original WebDriver standard and it incorporates some of the benefits of various other automation tools, most notably, adding bidirectional communication.

-“It’s a brand new protocol, and it’s taking all the best ideas that have been out there for a while and trying to standardize it through the W3C,” said David Burns, head of open source at BrowserStack (a browser testing company who is on the WebDriver BiDi working group) and chair of the Browser Testing and Tools Working Group at W3C, which is the group responsible for the WebDriver and WebDriver BiDi specifications.
+“It’s a brand new protocol, and it’s taking all the best ideas that have been out there for a while and trying to standardize it through the W3C,” said David Burns, head of open source at BrowserStack (a browser testing company that is on the WebDriver BiDi working group) and chair of the Browser Testing and Tools Working Group at W3C, which is the group responsible for the WebDriver and WebDriver BiDi specifications.

 The original WebDriver protocol, or WebDriver Classic, is a “remote control interface that enables introspection and control of user agents,” according to its W3C definition.
 Essentially, it provides a way to remotely control the behavior of web browsers so that applications can be tested in them.